box/box-typescript-sdk-gen/docs/sharedLinksFiles.md

 Updates a shared link on a file.

-This operation is performed by calling function `updateFileUpdateSharedLink`.
+This operation is performed by calling function `updateSharedLinkOnFile`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-files-id-update-shared-link/).